 These large elevations of frameless glass bring in floods of natural light and help connect internal spaces with the outside with no interrupting frames.

-We have a number of structural glass installations available to view at our architectural glazing showroom in Amersham.
 Here you will be able to see the interface of structural glazing with the floor, showing a hidden fixing detail as most preferred on the projects we work on.

 You will also be able to view the vertical silicone joint of a glass wall as well as a glass to glass corner.
 The glass that is used to create the glass walls at our showroom has various specifications to enable you to make an informed choice about your glazing specification.